vmware/dod-compliance-and-automation/photon/3.0/ansible/vmware-photon-3.0-stig-ansible-hardening/README.md

 # vmware-photon-3.0-stig-ansible-hardening
-An ansible playbook to harden VMware Photon OS 3.0 based appliances against the Photon OS 3.0 STIG Readiness Guide
+VMware Photon OS 3.0 STIG Readiness Guide Ansible Playbook
+Version: Version 1 Release 4: 18 April 2022
+STIG Type: STIG Readiness Guide

 ## Requirements
-- VMware Photon OS 3.0 STIG Readiness Release 1 Version 2
-- Tested with Ansible 2.9.6
+- Tested with Ansible 2.12.4
 - Tested with Photon OS 3.0
 - Ansible cannot be run from Windows so you will need a Linux box or load the Linux Subsystem for Windows 10 to run an Unbuntu box for example

 ## Backups
-The first item in the photon.yml task is to backup files that may be changed in the same location as the original with a timestamp and .bkp extention.
+The first item in the photon.yml task is to backup files that may be changed to a folder under /tmp.
 This can be turned on/off by updating the create_backups variable to true or false in the defaults main.yml file.

 ## Playbook Structure